Berry Plants and Other Edibles

 It loves full sun and will attract lots of pollinators to your garden.

-Raspberry Plants are easy to grow in your backyard.
+Raspberries are easy to grow.
 With full sun and moist soil that is mulched to keep in the moisture and prevent weeds from developing, you will have great success with them.

 Berry Plants with Health Benefits

-I chose these berry plants because of their amazing health benefits.
-All 3 are high in Vitamins, antioxidants, and essential minerals that you need and you can grow them in your backyard.
+I chose these berries because of their amazing health benefits.
+All 3 are high in Vitamins, antioxidants, and essential minerals that you need and can be grown in your backyard.

 Gooseberries (Ribes hirtellum) - A fast growing shrub with edible berries that have a lot of health benefits.
 Delicious in jams, pies or eating fresh off the shrub, they are worth growing.